 Bean and Gari (dried cassava)

-Gari is a fermented, gelled and dehydrated food produced from fresh cassava.
-It is a popular diet in Nigeria, Benin, Togo, Ghana and in other West Africa’s countries.
+Gari is a fermented, gelled, and dehydrated food produced from fresh cassava.
+It is a popular diet in Nigeria, Benin, Togo, Ghana, and other West African countries.

 PHOTO COURTESY OF: Rafael Merchan